mapattacker/datascience/evaluation.rst

 By default, sklean uses stratified k-fold cross validation.
 Another type is 'leave one out' cross-validation.

 The mean of the final scores among each k model is the most generalised output.
-This output can be compared to model result from a initial simple train-test split to see if it is over or underfitting.
+This output can be compared to different model results for comparison.

 More here_.